Check out this article to learn about these commonly asked car accident questions in Florida. Then call Perenich the Law Firm for a free consultation.

 If you’ve been involved in the accident and you have your cell phone, take photographs.
 Take photographs of all areas of your vehicle that were involved.
 Same with the other car, including the license plate.
 Get names and take photographs of the driver licenses of any witnesses that have contact information.
 Those are the critical things that a person should do when he or she has been involved in a motor vehicle accident here in Florida.

-Were you or a loved one involved in a crash in Tampa Bay and have questions about these commonly asked questions?
-Contact our experienced Tampa Bay Car Accident Lawyers at Perenich Law Injury Attorneys today for a free consultation and case evaluation.
+Were you or a loved one seriously injured after a motor vehicle crash and have questions about filing a Florida car accident claim?
+Contact our dedicated Tampa Bay car accident lawyers at Perenich Law Injury Attorneys today for a free confidential consultation and case evaluation.
+Let our experience work for you.